Long Entry Hallway Ideas: 15 Space-Smart Looks That Impress Instantly

 https://www.instagram.com/p/CGNnonOg6E4/

-Those two brass drum pendant lights immediately establish this hallway’s personality—they’re substantial enough to make an impact without overwhelming the space.
-The lights hang at slightly different heights down the corridor, creating rhythm and ensuring even illumination.
+Two substantial brass drum pendant lights establish this hallway’s personality immediately.
+They hang at slightly different heights down the corridor, creating rhythm and ensuring the space is well-lit throughout its length.

 Built-In Shelving with Repeating Light Fixtures